richardstartin/richardstartin.github.io/_posts/2020-01-03-maximum-likelihood-estimation.md

 I remember inferring normal distribution parameters being a ten minute exam question.
 It is especially easy for the exponential distribution because there is only one parameter making the calculus easy and the intersection a no-op.

-The first mathematical expression was the cumulative distribution function, which is actually the integral of the density function.
+The first mathematical expression given was the cumulative distribution function, which is actually the integral of the density function.
 Here's the probability density function:

 $$ probabilityDensityFunction(\lambda; x) = \lambda \exp(-\lambda x), x \geq 0 $$